zericli090725/dfs-maze-generation/README.md

 # DFS Maze Generation

-A maze generator built with **p5.js** using **Depth-First Search (DFS)** and the **recursive backtracking** algorithm.
+A maze generator built with **p5.js** using **Depth-First Search (DFS)** and an iterative implementation of the **recursive backtracking** maze-generation algorithm.

 The program starts from the top-left cell and explores random unvisited neighboring cells.
 As it moves, it removes walls between connected cells.
-When it reaches a dead end, it backtracks through previously visited cells until it finds another available path.
+When it reaches a dead end, it backtracks through previously visited cells using a stack until it finds another available path.

-This continues until every cell in the grid has been visited, producing a fully connected maze.
+This process continues until every cell in the grid has been visited, producing a fully connected perfect maze.

 ## Features

 * Depth-First Search maze generation
-* Recursive backtracking using a stack
+* Recursive backtracking implemented with a stack
 * Randomized maze layouts
-* Fully connected maze with every cell reachable
+* Perfect maze generation with exactly one path between any two cells
 * Adjustable maze generation speed
 * Optional visualization of visited cells
 * Optional highlighting of the current cell
+* Dark-themed visualization
 * Automatically fills the browser window

 ## How It Works